firebase/FirebaseUI-Android/auth/README.md

 great for users, but problematic for us developers: your user now has two different ids that match the same person!
 The above example isn't just limited to anonymous accounts; **anytime a user has two existing accounts, a user collision will occur and you will have to manually merge those accounts together**.
-To help you do this, FirebaseUI provides a service to guides you through to process of loading and the transferring the user's data.
+To help you do this, FirebaseUI provides a service to guide you through to process of loading and the transferring the user's data.

 The following is an example of how you would move data from the user's previous uid to their new one